rveciana/BasemapTutorial/docs/utilities.rst

 .. literalinclude:: ../code_examples/utilities/drawgreatcircle_mercator.py

-When using mercator projection, the meridians and parallels are straight lines, but the great circles usually are not
+When using Mercator projection, the meridians and parallels are straight lines, but the great circles usually are not

 .. image:: images/utilities/drawgreatcircle_mercator.png